blumareks/2017-swift-sv/README.md

 IBM has created a set of developer journeys for developers to helo them create various applications.
 Here is the limk to the Journeys for Server Side Swift:
 [https://developer.ibm.com/code/journey/category/swift-on-the-server/](https://developer.ibm.com/code/journey/category/swift-on-the-server/)

+##  Hands-on exercise
-## We will use this Journey for our next hands-on exercise: [https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/](Use Swift to interpret unstructured data from Hacker News).
-And see also the GitHub repository: [https://github.com/IBM/Hackernews-NLU?cm_mc_uid=12995738295115035971662&cm_mc_sid_50200000=1503602915](Use Swift to interpret unstructured data from Hacker News )
+We will use this Journey for our next hands-on exercise: [https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/] (Use Swift to interpret unstructured data from Hacker News).
+Also the GitHub repository: [https://github.com/IBM/Hackernews-NLU?cm_mc_uid=12995738295115035971662&cm_mc_sid_50200000=1503602915](Use Swift to interpret unstructured data from Hacker News )

 Thank you for using it.
 Follow us on Twitter:
 [@blumareks](https://twitter.com/blumareks) & [@USABloggen](https://twitter.com/USABloggen)